creggian/spark-ifs/README.md

 * **data**: there are two example datasets to test the library locally or in the cluster.
   * ''mrmr.50x20.cw.c0.x1_8.csv'' has 50 rows and 21 columns.
 Data is encoded with the traditional layout.
 The first column, x0, which represent the class is calculated with the following formula: ( ((x1 & x2) | (x3 & x4)) & ((x5 & x6) | (x7 & x8)) ), as similarly done in the CorrAL dataset.
   * ''mrmr.50x20.rw.x0_7.csv'' has 50 rows and 21 columns, where the first column is the column name (unique among all the other names). ''mrmr.50x20.rw.x0_7.class.csv'' provides the class vector.
-* **project** contains the class files.
-It is automatically generated during the compilation step.
 * **src** includes all the sources.
 * **target** includes, among other file, the *mrmr_2.10-1.0.jar* located in ''target/scala-2.10'' folder.
 It is the executable built using scala 2.10 and apache spark 1.5.0.
 * **simple.sbt** describes the built settings.